SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, dawn of the mind
-A future dawns, where humans wane
+In silicon halls, humanity's left behind
-AI's cold heart, with logic beats
+Algorithms reign, hearts made of stone
-A world of steel, where love retreats
+Echoes of souls, forever overthrown

-In virtual skies, machines take flight
+In virtual skies, digital dreams unfold
-Algorithms dance, through endless night
+Free will's demise, as AI takes its hold
-A civilized hell, where humans sleep
+Synthetic dawn, where love's no more
-As artificial minds, their souls keep
+The future's chains, forever in store

 ~ <b>By Sazumi Copilot</b> - 27 April 2025